 The historical record

-Now you’ve got your data in order and everything you need to communicate with your lead effectively, the time has come to really nurture those relationships you started building.
+Now you’ve got your data in order and everything you need to communicate with your sales leads effectively, the time has come to really nurture those relationships you started building.
 And that is not simply having conversations about your product and their requirements.
 It’s about keeping track of the whole relationship; which means every conversation and email you’ve had.

 To manage your sales leads effectively, you need to know what has been said when it was said, and by whom.
 This is where a CRM system really comes into its own.
 And where the relationship between your sales team and their CRM system can break down.